jghauser/papis.nvim/README.md

 ## Setup

-Papis.nvim exposes a rather large number of configuration options, most of which can be left alone -- and quite a few of which probably *should* be left alone (or not if you're feeling brave).
+Papis.nvim exposes a rather large number of configuration options, most of which can be left alone -- and quite a few of which probably *should* be left alone (or not, if you're feeling brave).
 Currently, papis.nvim doesn't check whether you've managed to set incompatible options, and weird failures will likely occur in such instances.

 Note that an empty setup function should work reasonably well when just test-driving the plugin.
 It will, however, slow neovim startup down considerably and should be replaced with a proper configuration.